dotnsf/boxsdk/README.md

   - exports.DeveloperToken : Developer Token for box Developers

+    - This Developer Token value would expire in one hour after creation.

   - exports.lt_apikey : API Key for Watson Language Translator instance in IBM Cloud

   - exports.lt_url : Endpoint URL for Watson Language Translator instance in IBM Cloud(Optional.
 Default value is the ones of Dallas: 'https://gateway.watsonplatform.net/language-translator/api/')